psinha05/Data-Science-DB-Repositories/README.md

 # Data-Science-DB-Repositories
-DB Repositories for perform the various data science applications on these data:
+   DB Repositories for perform the various data science applications on these data.

 📂 Database Files Repository